What is mindfulness?

 "Taking the time to learn mindfulness through meditation practice now can help you more skillfully manage the inevitable stresses of pregnancy and the irreducible element of uncertainty of the birthing process.
 More than that, mindfulness meditation can help you manage the intense sensations of childbirth we usually call pain, increasing your confidence and decreasing the fears that so often accompany this profound journey into the unknown.
 And mindfulness can help you cultivate lifelong inner skills for healthy living, wise parenting, and loving partnership. " (- Nancy Bardacke)

 How do I learn how to meditate to cultivate mindfulness?

-The best way to learn is by taking a mindful birthing weekend workshop or 9 week course which are just now becoming available in our area (click here for a flyer about a weekend workshop coming up in March).
+The best way to learn is by taking a mindful birthing weekend workshop or 9 week course which are just now becoming available in our area.
 Other ways to learn are by reading the book, "Mindful Birthing: Training the Mind, Body, and Heart for Childbirth and Beyond," or by taking a Mindfulness Based Stress Reduction class, if there are no Mindfulness Based Childbirth and Parenting classes available in your area.